andrealommen/PHY104/git.md

 Right click on that URL and then choose "copy" from the pop-up list.

 * On the home screen of your Jupyter hub account you have an option on the top right for "new" -> "terminal."
 That will open up a terminal window on the hub.
+Type the following and then press "return".

 > git clone \<paste the name of the repository that you found by going to the link at the top of this document\>,